Purpose of this exercise

 Rails 4.2 Timefree — Scheduling & Calendar Sync

 • Stack Rails 4.2 (via RailsLTS subscription — security patches backported to 4.2), Ruby 2.7.8, PostgreSQL.
-Runs in Docker alongside Pharos360 and Present — shares the same db container network.
-Available at http://localhost:3002.
+Runs in Docker alongside all other apps.
+Available at https://timefree.aidemo.pharos360.com.

 • Google Calendar sync fix Timefree was sending Google API webhook notifications to an invalid port by default.
-Fixed by correcting the callback URL and disabling SSL verification on that internal route (3f2730a).
+Fixed by correcting the callback URL and disabling SSL verification on that internal route.

-• Availability blocking fixes Two edge-case bugs fixed: events overlapping the start of an availability window, and events overlapping the end — both were failing to block the slot correctly (d1fa282, 38e7142).
+• Availability blocking fixes Two edge-case bugs fixed: events overlapping the start of an availability window, and events overlapping the end — both were failing to block the slot correctly.

 • Other fixes Google Calendar delete support, inaccessible calendar checks, external calendar sorting, option to have no default sync calendar, removed dead-end "Update" button from user settings, excessive sync log suppression.